How much does it cost to raise a house?

-Property Restrictions include but are not limited to: location of house, other obstacles in the way or limited access under the structure.
-The cost rises if (1) the house to be lifted is set behind another structure, or the neighboring structures leave little or no access to the noted house (2) there are numerous deep rooted trees not set to be removed in front of the property, making loading in materials difficult and (3) there is limited access under the home that may cause extra manual digging to install lifting materials.
+Property Restrictions include but are not limited to the location of the house, other obstacles in the way, or limited access under the structure.
+The cost rises if (1) the house to be lifted is set behind another structure, or the neighboring structures leave little or no access to the noted house (2) there are numerous deep-rooted trees not set to be removed in front of the property, making loading in materials difficult and (3) there is limited access under the home that may cause extra manual digging to install lifting materials.

-Youʻll need to shut off all utilities such as electricity, plumbing, phone and internet services to your home during construction.
+Youʻll needs to shut off all utilities such as electricity, plumbing, phone, and internet services to your home during construction.

 Some projects may require your house raising professional to hire an architect or structural engineer, adding to the total cost of labor.
 Sometimes minor stress cracks can occur upon elevation due to the amount of settlement that occurred on your old foundation.
 These will need to be repaired after the lift is complete.

 W.A.
-Building Movers provides competitive pricing throughout New Jersey, New York and Connecticut for your house lifting needs.
-Our team will visit each and every site to provide a customized quote for your specific job and will be able to provide that quote within 7-10 days from being contacted.
+Building Movers provides competitive pricing throughout New Jersey, New York, and Connecticut for your house lifting needs.
+Our team will visit each and every site to provide a customized quote for your specific job and will be able to provide that quote within 7-10 days of being contacted.